Frequently Asked Questions

 What is the average GPA for students accepted into the program?

-How many people apply to the program and how many get accepted?
+How many people apply to the program and how many get admitted?

 In 2012 we had 61 students apply and 18 students were admitted